 The Bureau of Labor Statistics reports that the average full-time employee works 42.5 hours per week, up 12% from a decade prior.
 This may be driven by constant demand fostered by ever-present access and a desire to keep up that we can’t let go of.

 “Stress is really important, and anxiety is what motivates us to do well,” says Siobhán Murray, psychotherapist and author of the book, The Burnout Solution.
 “It’s when we’re continually exposed to stress and anxiety, that we’re not letting go, that it starts to turn into burnout.”

 While burnout doesn’t solely happen in the workplace – new moms and caregivers are at high risk, as well – those in the tech industry are especially vulnerable.
 A survey by the anonymous messaging app Blind revealed that nearly 60% of tech worker suffer from job burnout, with half of respondents from each of the Big Four claiming burnout, as well.

 And burnout isn’t just left in the office.
 As anxious employees continuously bring work stressors home and spend less time with family, this can also begin to affect their personal lives.

-All of this, of course, can lead to increased illness and work absences.
+All of this, of course, can lead to increased illness and absenteeism.
 According to Forbes, burnout costs between $125 billion and $190 billion in healthcare costs per year, accounting for 8% of national spending on healthcare.
-Burnout can also lead to disengaged employees, who cost their employees 34% of their annual salary, and is responsible for a significant amount of turnover, between 20% and 50% or more, depending on the organization – even more of a reason to take steps to prevent it.
+Burnout can also lead to disengaged employees, who cost employers a third of what the employee makes, and is responsible for significant turnover, between 20% and 50% or more, depending on the organization – even more of a reason to take steps to prevent it.

 How to Avoid Burnout in Business Systems